 Creating an Advance Directive requires thoughtful consideration.
 It is part of a process that involves thinking about your values and goals for medical care, and talking with those who are close to you about how you want to live during serious illness.
 The sooner you begin planning, the sooner you and your loved ones will have a clear understanding of what you want.

 The most important thing to remember is that as difficult as this conversation may be, it would be even more difficult for our loved ones to make those decisions for us without knowing what we would and would not have wanted.
 The resources below are intended to help consumers and health care professionals make better decisions.
 If you have questions or need additional resources please contact the MOST Coalition.

 The Medical Order for Scope of Treatment (MOST) form is a voluntary end-of-life planning tool designed to give those who are seriously ill or medically frail the opportunity to make their health care wishes known in the event they are unable to speak for themselves.
 The MOST form can be completed by a patient or their health care surrogate and must be signed by a doctor.

 The form supplements a living will, advance directive, or durable health care power of attorney and must not conflict with these documents.
-In the event of an emergency, the original form, printed on pink paper, should be recognized by all health care professionals to ensure the patient’s medical wishes are honored.
+In the event of an emergency, the original form or an electronic version, should be recognized by all health care professionals to ensure the patient’s medical wishes are honored.
 If you have questions please visit our resources page or contact the MOST Coalition.